pratyakshroy47/HealthScript-AI/README.md

-# Medical FHIR Pipeline
+# HealthScript AI

 ## Project Description

-The **Medical FHIR Pipeline** is an innovative solution for digitizing handwritten medical prescriptions commonly used in Indian hospitals.
+The **HealthScript AI** is an innovative solution for digitizing handwritten medical prescriptions commonly used in Indian hospitals.
 This pipeline integrates Optical Character Recognition (OCR), speech-to-text transcription, and machine learning models to convert unstructured medical data into a structured FHIR-compliant digital format.
 The pipeline enhances the accuracy and accessibility of medical information, supporting healthcare providers, pharmacies, and patients.

 ## Features